 Here are some examples of different package pricing options:

-- Template customisation: Customised website themes for WordPress or Squarespace
+- Template customisation: Customised website themes for WordPress

 - Photoshoots and videos: A certain number of shots or amount of time